vuejs/eslint-plugin-vue/docs/rules/object-curly-newline.md

 pageClass: rule-details
 sidebarDepth: 0
 title: vue/object-curly-newline
-description: enforce consistent line breaks after opening and before closing braces
+description: enforce consistent line breaks after opening and before closing braces in `<template>`
 since: v7.0.0
 ---
 # vue/object-curly-newline

-> enforce consistent line breaks after opening and before closing braces
+> enforce consistent line breaks after opening and before closing braces in `<template>`

 - :wrench: The `--fix` option on the [command line](https://eslint.org/docs/user-guide/command-line-interface#fixing-problems) can automatically fix some of the problems reported by this rule.